Ten Ways to Use Kitty Litter Besides in the Litter Box

 For taper candles, I have found that putting about half of the kitty litter in first, centering a taper candle, and then carefully pouring in more litter is a bit messy; but it is easier to establish the candle.
 I actually prefer to put in my kitty litter and then push my candle in until it reaches the bottom of my container.
 It is a bit harder, especially if you are using a large container, but there is less of a mess to clean up.

-#5-Have you ever created your best work of art with flowers only to have them sag or fall out the minute you turn your back?
+Have you ever created your best work of art with flowers only to have them sag or fall out the minute you turn your back?
 I have and I find that putting kitty litter in first helps to keep them where they belong.
 It also allows you to change the arrangement whenever you want.
 This works best for plastic flowers because they can go through the kitty litter easier than real ones.
-Just as above, pour a generous amount of the litter into the bottom of the vase and then set your flowers as you like, making sure the stems are at least an inch and a half deep.
+Pour a generous amount of the litter into the bottom of the vase and then set your flowers as you like, making sure the stems are at least an inch and a half deep.
+If you are using real flowers, try attaching a floral tie first.
+The more kitty litter you use in your container, the more decoration you can use because the container will not be top heavy.

 Now you can have a flower arrangement for every holiday while using the same vase and in some case the same flowers.
 Just add or remove things to make another master piece for the family (and you) to enjoy.
 Also great for parties because the flower arrangements will be fast and easy to make.

-#6-This is especially good for inside the house using a small plastic pool.
+This is especially good for inside the house using a small plastic pool or even a rug of some sort.
 The kids have a great time, you don’t have to watch them every minute, and they are safe from the dangers of the outdoors.
 Try to get the low dust kind so the kids aren’t inhaling dust as they play.
-I found that the scoopable kind works better for this kind of play because the litter is finer than the clay litter.
+I found that the scoop-able kind works better for this kind of play because the litter is finer than the clay litter.
 But you can use any type you like.

 Okay, I admit it, if you are a deep sleeper, this one may not be a great giant idea, but kids love it.
 Got a monster under the bed or in the closet?
 Instant monster barrier!
 The kids sleep better and so do you.
 You could use it when camping.
 The kids will get a kick out of spreading it around the tents or RV for security.
 Try spreading it along the floor in front of the cookie jar.
 You'll catch the tyrant in no time!

-Clay kitty litter does work for absorbing water, but scoopable is the better choice because it works faster.
+Clay kitty litter does work for absorbing water, but scoop-able is the better choice because it works faster and is designed to absorb water.
 Also, the clumps get harder and last longer.
 Generously sprinkle the litter over the wet spots and let sit for about 15 minutes.
 Scoop up the lumps.
 If there is still a bit of water left, use again.
 The litter might not get all of the water and you might need to clean up the last bits by using a sponge or rag.
-Wipe the floor and then shake/rinse in a bucket of warm water.
-Be sure to wring the rag thoroughly before you use it again.
-Then repeat until the area is dry.
 Baking Soda is good for removing smells and absorbing the very last bit of the water as well.

 If I know my basement tends to flood a bit, I keep litter on the floor along the walls and in the cracks.
 It expands and keeps the water out of the rest of the basement.